elvishew/xLog/README.md

     .build();

-Printer androidPrinter = new AndroidPrinter();             // Printer that print the log using android.util.Log Printer SystemPrinter = new SystemPrinter();               // Printer that print the log using System.out.println Printer filePrinter = new FilePrinter                      // Printer that print the log to the file system
+Printer androidPrinter = new AndroidPrinter();             // Printer that print the log using android.util.Log Printer consolePrinter = new ConsolePrinter();             // Printer that print the log to console using System.out Printer filePrinter = new FilePrinter                      // Printer that print the log to the file system
     .Builder("/sdcard/xlog/")                              // Specify the path to save log file .fileNameGenerator(new DateFileNameGenerator())        // Default: ChangelessFileNameGenerator("log")